AguaClara/Textbook/Technical_Report/Chemical_Dosing.rst

     :align: left
     :alt: constant level tank details

-    Cross-section of an entrance tank.
-Chemical dosing system not shown.
+    The dosing tubes are assembled in a module to facilitate cleaning and replacement.

     ===  ============
     Key  Description
     ===  ============
-     A   reducer
+     1   reducer
-     B   union
+     2   union
-     C   part of union that is glued to the pipe shield and disk D   dosing tubes
+     3   part of union that is glued to the pipe shield and disk 4   dosing tubes
-     E   pipe shield that maintains the dosing tubes in tension F   PVC disk that is glued to the union and that has slightly undersized holes for the dosing tubes G   isometric view of the union showing that the dosing tubes are visible above the disk
+     5   pipe shield that maintains the dosing tubes in tension 6   PVC disk that is glued to the union and that has slightly undersized holes for the dosing tubes 7   isometric view of the union showing that the dosing tubes are visible above the disk
     ===  ============

+The coagulant dosing tube specifications are given below.

 .. _table_Coagulant_Dosing_Tube_Specifications: